mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The session trace log is also exposed by REST API and is shown with `maxctrl show sessions`.

+The order in which the session trace messages are logged into the log changed in MaxScale 6.4.9 (MXS-4716).
+Newer versions will log the messages in the "normal log order" of older events coming first and newer events appearing later in the file.
+Older versions of MaxScale logged the trace dump in the reverse order with the newest messages first and oldest ones last.

 ### `session_trace_match`

 **Type**: [regex](#regular-expressions)